ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 - The class must implement a `InstrumentTypeId` property, which provides unique identifier to denote the Instrument type and will be used within the pin map.
 - The class must implement the `CreateInstrument` method, which creates and returns a new instance of the object that implements the `ICustomInstrument` interface.
 - The class must implement the `ValidateCustomInstruments` method, which is used to validate the channel names and channel groups in the pin map are setup as expected for the specific instrument type.
-  - The body of this method can be left empty, but it's signature must still be defined.
+  - The body of this method can be left empty, but the method signature must still be defined.

 ### 3. Create High-level Setup and Cleanup Methods